knative/serving/docs/spec/normative_examples.md

         image: gcr.io/...  # new image
 ```

-The update to the Configuration triggers a new revision being created,
+The update to the Configuration triggers a new Revision being created, and
-and the Configuration is updated to reflect the new Revision:
+the Configuration and Service are updated to reflect the new Revision:

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/configurations/my-service